-Decorator for registering a function as a block hit handler.
+Decorator for registering a function/method as a block hit handler.

-This decorator is used to mark a function as an event handler which will be called for any events indicating a block has been hit while $main_loop()$ is executing.
+This decorator is used to mark a function as an event handler which will be called for any events indicating a block has been hit while $main\loop()$ is executing.
 The function will be called with the corresponding BlockHitEvent as the only argument.

-The pos attribute can be used to specify a vector or sequence of vectors (including a vector_range); in this case the event handler will only be called for block hits on matching vectors.
+The pos parameter can be used to specify a vector or sequence of vectors (including a vector\range); in this case the event handler will only be called for block hits on matching vectors.

-The face attribute can be used to specify a face or sequence of faces for which the handler will be called.
+The face parameter can be used to specify a face or sequence of faces for which the handler will be called.